TheOverfloater/pathos-public/docs/entity_guide.md

  - Keyvalues:
    - "Target": The entity to aim the spotlight at if specified.
 This will override "Angles".
    - "Angles": Defines the direction in which the spotlight will shine.
+   - "Brightness": Defines the color of the light and the brightness.
+First three elements are the color, with values from 0 to 255.
+The fourth element is the intensity of the light source.
+   - "Appearence": Check the "Shared keyvalues" section for more on this.
+   - "Interpolate Custom Appearence": If set, the "Custom Appearance" will have it's values interpolated.
+   - "Custom appearence framerate": Specify the framerate of the custom appearence.
+   - "Custom Appearance": Specify a custom appearence, from letter a to z, which specify the light strength at a given frame.
    - "ZHLT Fade": Multiplies the light value without affecting distances at which the light shines.
    - "ZHLT Falloff": Set the light intensity falloff model used.
      - "Default": Linear light falloff.